SoftwareAG/c8y-docs/content/legal-notices/data-protection.md

   - about_website
 ---

-{{< company-sag >}} products provide functionality with respect to processing of personal data according to the EU General Data Protection Regulation (GDPR).
+Software AG products provide functionality with respect to processing of personal data according to the EU General Data Protection Regulation (GDPR).
 Where applicable, appropriate steps are documented in the respective administration documentation.